-This list highlights what I think are the fourteen best sites for readers who have advanced their reading (in English) beyond the beginning stage.
+This list highlights what I think are the best sites for readers who have advanced their reading (in English) beyond the beginning stage.
 The sites here are accessible to a wide range of readers — from Early Intermediate to Advanced.
 They are also appropriate for English Language Learners and native-English speakers alike.

-Except for one site on this list (number eleven, which is obviously more appropriate for kids) all these sites should be engaging to younger, older, and adult students.
+All these sites should be engaging to younger, older, and adult students.

 If you find this list useful, and would like to continue receiving updated resources, you can subscribe to this blog for free here.

 As I’ve mentioned in my previous lists, I believe the best way for students to strengthen their reading skills is by finding high-interest content that they want to read about.
 So you won’t find many “drill-and-kill” reading comprehension exercises on this list, though there are tons of those sites on the Internet.
 Some of the resources on this list, though, do have a number of exercises that I think are helpful and that my students enjoy.

 And, now, here are The Best Websites For Intermediate Readers:

 Brainpop.
 Brainpop has a few hundred of these movies on numerous topics.
 It’s also expensive.